 An important part of being an effective fundraiser is staying up to date on current fundraising trends, industry best practices, and donor preferences.
-One of the best ways to do that is to attend occasional nonprofit conferences.
+One of the best ways to do that is to attend nonprofit conferences.
 They’re the best!
 In addition to the info-packed sessions and workshops, these conferences provide invaluable opportunities to connect with other fundraisers, share ideas, and encourage each other.

 But how on earth do you choose the right fundraising conference to attend?
 There are so many choices!